guillotinaweb/guillotina_mailer/README.rst

 Permissions
 -----------

-`pserver.mailer` defines a permission `mailer.SendMail` which, by default, only the `plone.SiteAdmin` role is assigned.
+`guillotina_mailer` defines a permission `mailer.SendMail` which, by default, only the `guillotina.ContainerAdmin` role is assigned.

 Using the mailer in code